Efficient Pauli channel estimation with logarithmic quantum memory: Introduction

-Learning Pauli channels has been studied in a variety of settings.
+Pauli channel estimation has been studied in a variety of settings.
 For learning the eigenvalues of a Pauli channel, \cite{chen2022quantum} studied the number of measurements needed by protocols under different assumptions, such as whether adaptive strategies, concatenating measurements, or quantum memory are allowed (see Section~\ref{sec:problem} for a formal definition of these notions).
 We defer a formal comparison between our results and theirs to \Cref{tab:Rev}.

 For learning Pauli error rates $\bm{p}$, there have also been several works providing algorithms~\cite{flammia2021pauli,flammia2020efficient} and lower bounds~\cite{fawzi2023lower} for adaptive and non-adaptive protocols.
 In this setting, whether quantum memory can yield advantages for this task, either in the number of measurements made or the number of queries to the unknown channel, remains open.
 We note that the task of Pauli error rate estimation is orthogonal to the thrust of our work.